dangtv/BIRDS/webpage/index.md

     --help  Display this list of options
     ```

-* For example, this command will transform the update strategy discribed in `test1.dl` to sql statements in `test1.sql` for creating a view with its triggers
+* For example, this command will transform the update strategy described in `test1.dl` to sql statements in `test1.sql` for creating a view with its triggers
     ```bash
     birds -s public -f test1.dl -o test1.sql
     ```